fabiog27/fleet-host/README.md

 development dependencies.

-There's currently a bug (probably with Fleet) that results in the default shell being ignored, so whenever you open a terminal with fleet, you first have to run `/bin/zsh` to get oh-my-oh and asdf support.
+There's currently a bug (probably with Fleet) that results in the default shell being ignored, so whenever you open a terminal with fleet, you first have to run `/bin/zsh` to get oh-my-zsh and asdf support.

 For asdf, the plugins for nodejs, yarn, ruby and java are preinstalled, but there are no